-Earn A History Major Online
+Earn a Bachelor's Degree in History Online

 History offers a compelling vision of human activity and capability and a unique analytical perspective on the world in a comprehensive context that social science disciplines can seldom match.
 To understand history, you must gain a deep knowledge of culture, religion, art, politics, and war.